Supreme Court, New York County Auction Part Rules

 - Bidders are cautioned that the failure to furnish the 10% deposit or sign the Terms of Sale after winning an auction may result in the loss of future bidding privileges.
 The Court reserves the right to impose penalties for inappropriate behavior or other misconduct as it sees fit.

-- The amount of the successful bid (the purchase price) and the name and address of the successful bidder, will be recorded by a court reporter.
+- Within 10 days of the auction the Referee shall report to the auction clerk via email (SFC-Forclosures@nvcourts.gov) the amount of the successful bid (the purchase price) and the name and address of the successful bidder.

-- A court clerk will be present at all court-ordered foreclosure auctions.
-The clerk shall record the sale price, the amount awarded in the judgment of foreclosure and sale, the upset price and enter this information in the court’s computer system.
+- Within 10 days of the auction the Referee shall report to the auction clerk via email (SFC-Forclosures@nvcourts.gov) the sale price, the amount awarded in the judgment of foreclosure and sale and the upset price.
+The clerk shall record and enter this information in the court’s computer system.

-- The clerk will provide the Referee conducting the sale a Surplus Monies Form at the auction to complete.
-All information must be completed; if there is no surplus, then that must also be indicated.
+- The Referee conducting the sale shall complete a Surplus Monies Form immediately following the sale.
+All information must be completed; if there is no surplus, then that must also be indicated.15.

-- The Referee will complete the form at the auction, and deliver the signed form to the court clerk, who shall upload the form to NYSCEF (if an e-filed case) or provide it to the County Clerk (if a paper case).
+- Within 10 days of the auction, the Referee shall deliver the signed Surplus Monies Form to the auction clerk via email (SFC-Forclosures@nvcourts.gov).
+The auction clerk shall upload the form to NYSCEF (if an e-filed case) or provide it to the County Clerk (if a paper case).